 Jenny subsequently taught in primary schools in Cheltenham, Rugby and Jersey, before moving to Salisbury with her husband and family in 1992.
 She then made the decision that she has never regretted and specialised in teaching children with special educational needs.
 She obtained a Diploma from Southampton University and worked in local primary and preparatory schools, including spending eight happy years as joint SENCO at Chafyn Grove Preparatory School.

-Now retired, Anne's life is still exciting.
-Anne and her husband have two sons and four grandchildren.
-She enjoys spending as much time as possible with her family and friends and being involved in local voluntary work.
-Her interests are wide ranging and include country walking, swimming (especially in the sea) and exploring the countryside with her husband in their motorhome.
-Anne enjoys reading, cookery, music and is learning to play the ukulele and brushing up her skills on the piano and guitar.
+Now retired, Anne’s life is still exciting.
+Anne and her husband have two sons and four lively grandchildren.
+She enjoys spending as much time as possible with her family and friends as well as being involved in local voluntary work and the village W.I.
+Her interests are wide-ranging and include walking in the country, swimming (especially in the sea) reading, theatre, cookery and music.